Debt repayment

 Does my loan forgiveness happen automatically?

 No. You must proactively apply.
-For PSLF, you should submit an Employment Certification Form (ECF) annually to ensure your payments are being counted correctly toward your 120-payment goal.
+For PSLF, submit an Employment Certification Form (ECF) annually to ensure your payments count toward your 120-payment goal.